pytchlang/pytch-tutorials/catch-apple/tutorial.md

 Our code is correct, but we haven't said when to run it.
 We want to run this method whenever the apple lands in the bowl.
-In our code, it's the Apple's job to check whether it's landed in the bowl, so we're going to make the Apple _broadcast a message_ when it knows that it's landed in the bowl.
-We'll tell Pytch to run our score-keeper's `award_point` method when it receives that message.
+In our code, it's the Apple's job to check whether it's landed in the bowl.
+So, just like in Scratch, we're going to make the Apple _broadcast a message_ when it knows that it's landed in the bowl.
+We'll tell Pytch to run our score-keeper's `award_point` method when it *receives* that message.

-This is just like in Scratch with its `broadcast` block and its `when I receive` hat-block.
+Just like in Scratch, we have to choose a good message.
+In Pytch, a message can be any string — we'll use `"award-point"`.

 **TODO: More Scratch fragments showing broadcast and when-I-receive.**